We aim to reflect the love and life of Jesus Christ in all that we do with tamariki and whānau at the Rainbow Early Learning Centre.

 LARGE OPEN OUTSIDE SPACES

 Physical activity and space to move is vital to our tamariki.
-Our large and engaging outside space provides children with opportunities for active play, creativity, self-expression, fun with friends and engagement with the natural environment.
+Our large and engaging outside spaces provide children with opportunities for active play, creativity, self-expression, fun with friends and engagement with the natural environment.
 Tamariki are able to make their own decisions about how and when they utilise the environment, and there is space for both busy group play and quiet engagement.

 Added to this are two large adjacent paddocks for excursions – one for ball play and running, and one where our vegetable gardens and farm animals are housed.